-We observed that the timing channel measured with a TSX abort handler has a significant gap between the different mappings.
+We observed that the timing channel measured with a TSX abort handler has a significant timing gap between the different mappings.
 Table 3 shows the minimum timing that we could observe on accessing each type of page mapping, across 4 types of processors over 1,000 times.
-There are significant timing differences between mapped versus unmapped pages, and executable versus non-executable (and unmapped) pages.
-When we attempted to access to arbitrary kernel memory pages using a mov instruction, the timing differences between unmapped and mapped
+There are significant timing differences between mapped (fast) versus unmapped (slow) pages, and executable (fast) versus non-executable (slow, including unmapped) pages.
+When we attempted to access to arbitrary kernel memory pages using a mov instruction, the timing differences between unmapped and mapped pages were 18-31 cycles.
+Similarly, when we attempted to ex-